tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-indexer.md

 ---
 # Create Indexer (Azure Cognitive Search REST API)

-An [indexer](https://docs.microsoft.com/azure/search/search-indexer-overview) crawls an external data source, extracts information, serializes it as JSON documents, and stores the text in an [Azure Cognitive Search index](https://docs.microsoft.com/azure/search/search-what-is-an-index).
-Indexers are specific to Azure data storage, such as an Azure blob container or a SQL Database table or view.

-This API reference covers generally available functionality.
-A few parameters are used exclusively for [AI enrichment](https://docs.microsoft.com/azure/search/cognitive-search-concept-intro), which is an optional capability of indexer processing.

-Creating an indexer expresses it in your Azure Cognitive Search service.
+An [indexer](https://docs.microsoft.com/azure/search/search-indexer-overview) automates indexing from supported Azure data sources such as Azure Storage, Azure SQL Database, and Azure Cosmos DB to name a few.
+Indexers use a predefined *data source* and *index* to establish an indexing pipeline that extracts and serializes source data, passing it to a search service for data ingestion.

+Creating an indexer adds it to your search service and runs it.
+If the request is successful, the index will be populated with searchable content from the data source.
 You can create a new indexer using an HTTP POST or PUT request.

 ```http
 POST https://[service name].search.windows.net/indexers?api-version=2019-05-06